syegulalp/Akilang/language.md

 }
 ```

-## `meta`
+## `pragma`

-The `meta` keyword defines a set of key-value pairs used by the compiler to guide the compilation process.
+The `pragma` keyword defines a set of key-value pairs used by the compiler to guide the compilation process.

 The keys and values must both be constants.

 ```
-meta {
+pragma {
     unroll_loops = True
     loop_vectorize = True
     slp_vectorize = True